 - Offer them roles so that they will be able to retain control over their business and be more proactive in the negotiation process.
 Assure them that they will be active and productive members in a partnership.

 - If all else fails, it might best to form a coalition with the other parties, to overwhelm and counter the spoilers.

 Culture and Gender Barriers

 It is vital we do not make assumptions in these situations.
-The solution may lay in stopping ourselves from jumping to a conclusion, and by analyzing the problem thoroughly.
+The solution may lay in stopping ourselves from jumping to a conclusion, and by analysing the problem thoroughly.
 We must step outside of any preconceptions or biases that blur our vision.
 We must view the problem logically to understand what issues are acting as hindrances, or whether there is a pattern that can illuminate our lack of understanding.
 Go back to the basics.
 Examine the issues and their positions by learning the motivating reasons that lay behind objections, either theirs or yours.
 Then, find ways to solve these concerns and revamp the solutions.
-This process will at least initiate a more positive and productive dialogue.
+This process will at least initiate a more positive and productive conversations.

 Every barrier to a successful negotiation should be approached as a challenge, not a problem.
 If you can analyse and isolate the problem, then you can create solutions or options that may possibly resolve whatever is acting as a barrier.
-The more you can learn to overcome these challenging sticking points, the more you enhance your negotiation skills in the process.
+The more you can learn to overcome these challenging sticking points, the more you enhance your business negotiation skills in the process.
 If all else fails, and you have truly exhausted all possibilities, then you also have the final option of simply walking away from the deal.

 - Harvard Business Essentials ‘Negotiation’ Harvard Business School Press, (2003).

 - Max H. Bazerman, Margaret A. Neale, ‘Negotiating Rationally’, The Free Press – MacMillian, (1992).